yashSrijan/nexmo-developer/_documentation/messaging/us-short-codes/guides/2fa.md

 1. Send a 2FA [request](/api/sms#request).
 2. Check the [response codes](/api/sms/#response) in the [response](/api/sms#response) and ensure that you sent the request to Nexmo correctly.
 3. Nexmo delivers your PIN to your user's handset.
-Your user enters this PIN into your APP.
+Your user enters this PIN into your application.
 4. Receive the [delivery receipt](/api/sms#delivery-receipt) at your [webhook endpoint](/concepts/guides/webhooks) and verify delivery.

 To ensure that your traffic is send over the best possible route, use [Conversion API](/messaging/conversion-api/overview) to tell us about the reliability of your 2FA communication.
 Adding your conversion data means Nexmo delivers your messages faster and more reliably.

-> Note: quality of delivery (QoD) statistics are based on delivery receipts (DLR).
-For the US we only receive intermediate and not handset DLRs.
-This means Dashboard analytics cannot show QoD statistics for short codes.
+> Note: Nexmo calcualtes quality of delivery (QoD) statistics using delivery receipts (DLR).
+In the United States, we only receive intermediate and not handset DLRs.
+This means Dashboard analytics cannot show QoD statistics for messages sent via the US short code API.

 ## Implementing the Two-factor Authentication API workflow